 I brought my sister here in 2010 during our brief Tour d’ Chianti but weirdly enough it was raining so we just walked quickly through town then ate our lunch in the car.

 It’s difficult to choose my favorite area of Tuscany but I love driving through the wooded hills of Chianti and stopping at small towns and vineyards.
-(See my blog on Vineyards and Enotecas.)
-On our most recent trip in September 2016 we had planned to try a new vineyard (Azienda Agricola) just west of Greve in the town of Montefioralle which is supposed to be one of the most beautiful hill towns in Tuscany.
+(See Vineyards and Enotecas.)
+On our trip in September 2016 we had planned to try a new vineyard (Azienda Agricola) just west of Greve in the town of Montefioralle which is supposed to be one of the most beautiful hill towns in Tuscany.
 But it was raining and we were worried about getting back to Firenze on time–at least I was, so we canceled.

 As I’ve said in my other blogs on favorite cities and towns, every time I come to Italy, I always want to see a few of my favorites and then something new.
 This coming fall of 2017 I’ll be heading to Firenze, then northeast Italy so I won’t get to see much of Tuscany.
 But there’s always another trip.